B.S. in Management

 ALIGN YOURSELF WITH EXCELLENCE

-Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
-Our programs have also ranked as the #1 Best Online Bachelor's Programs in Virginia 11 years in a row (2013-2023).
-Experience the Regent difference through our Bachelor of Science in Management degree program.
-You can pursue this online or at our beautiful campus in Virginia Beach.
+Regent has been ranked among the Top National Universities by the U.S. News & World Report (2025).
+Our programs have also ranked as the #1 Best Online Bachelor's Programs in Virginia 13 years in a row (2013-2025).
+You can pursue the Bachelor of Science in Management degree program online or at our beautiful campus in Virginia Beach.

 Learn more about undergraduate student achievement here.